 Code Section Major Provisions of the Code Section Government Code 3540.2 (continued) The Superintendent of Public Instruction (SPI) shall develop a format to use in generating the financial information.
 Most county offices will recommend a format based on the SPI guidance for use by the districts in their county.
 The county superintendent shall notify the school district, the county board of education, the district superintendent, the governing board of the school district, and each parent and teacher organization of the district within those 10 days if, in their opinion, the agreement would endanger the fiscal well-being of the school district.
 A county office of education, or a school district for which the county board of education serves as the governing board, that has a qualified or negative certification pursuant to Education Code Section 1240 must allow the SPI at least 10 working days to review and comment on any proposed agreement or contract made between the exclusive representative and the public school employer or designated representative of the employer.
 Government Code 3547.5 Before entering into a written agreement with an exclusive representative covering matters within the scope of representation, the public school employer must disclose the major provisions of the agreement, including, but not limited to, the costs that would be incurred by the public school employer under the agreement for the current and subsequent fiscal years at a public meeting in a format prescribed by the SPI or county office of education.
 The superintendent of the school district and the chief business official must certify in writing that the costs incurred by the school district under the agreement can be met by the district during the term of the agreement.
-The district must prepare the certification in a format similar to that of the reports required pursuant to Education Code sections 42130 and 42131 and must itemize any budget revision necessary to meet the costs of the agreement, the county superintendent of schools will issue a qualified or negative certification for the district on the next interim report.
+The district must prepare the certification in a format similar to that of the reports required pursuant to Education Code sections 42130 and 42131 and must itemize any budget revision necessary to meet the costs of the agreement in each year of its term.
+If the school district does not adopt all of the revisions to its budget needed in the current fiscal year to meet the costs of a collective bargaining agreement, the county superintendent of schools will issue a qualified or negative certification for the district on the next interim report.
 Government Code 53260 Establishes a maximum cash settlement that a local agency employer may pay in the event of a contract termination.
 Government Code 53261 Prohibits the cash settlement referred to in Government Code 53260 from including other noncash benefits except health benefits.
-Government Code 53262 Requires the local agency to ratify contracts for upper level administrators in an open session of the governing board and that this be reflected in the gov- erning body's minutes.
+Government Code 53262 Requires the local agency to ratify contracts for upper level administrators in an open session of the governing board and that this be reflected in the governing body's minutes.